 You can titrate by moving on to 15 milligrams.
 However, you should avoid increasing the milligrams until you are amazingly comfortable with the results at 10 milligrams.

 You can titrate by shortening the wait between consumption.
-Once you experience a pattern of 10 milligrams every two hours, you may test the effects at every 1.5 hours.
+Once you experience a pattern of 10 milligrams every two hours, you may test the effects every 1.5 hours.

 Don’t mix.
-Social event hosts have been known to serve varieties of edibles for guests to pick over.
+Social event hosts have been known to serve a variety of edibles for guests to pick over.
 Guests choose several to eat as if they were canapes or hors d’oeuvres.
 They then pop them in their mouths as they mingle with others.
 On such occasions, chances are they are enjoying cocktails at the same time.
 The alcohol will fill the time as you wait for the edible impact.
 However, mixing alcohol and cannabis will complicate the effects.
 It will mess up the cannabis influence and increase the potential for intoxication.

 Be careful in the kitchen.
-The high price of cannabis prompts more people to make their own edibles.
-With reading and practice, you can get quite at cooking cannabis.
+The high price of cannabis prompts more people to make their edibles.
+With reading and practice, you can get quite good at cooking cannabis.
 However, you should remember a few things:

 Cannabis is fat-soluble, not water-soluble.
 Adding water to a recipe will not make good edible treats.
 You must use butter, oil, or milk to make it work.

-Because of the price, you will want to start with some lower-cost cannabis anticipating that you will waste some while you practice.
+Because of the price, you will want to start with some lower-cost cannabis, anticipating that you will waste some while you practice.

 Dosing is difficult.
 Just because you add cannabis to your brownie mix, for instance, does not guarantee that the effects spread evenly throughout the resultant cake.
 You must look for recipes that coach you on dosing correctly.

 Edibles are a great alternative to smoking cannabis, especially under the threat of viral infection.
 You can buy them or make them.
-But you should do so with some research and awareness of these common mistakes to avoid when using cannabis edibles.
+However, you should do so with some research and awareness of these common mistakes to avoid when using cannabis edibles.